-On 19 February 2018 the complainant asked the Ethics Adviser and the Director of the Bureau of Human Resources Management (HRM) to open an investigation into this "administrative decision, [which he considered to be] contrary to ethics and to the provisions of UNESCO's Staff Regulations and Staff Rules" on the basis, inter alia, of allegations of harassment and retaliation.
+On 16 February 2018 the complainant asked the Ethics Adviser and the Director of the Bureau of Human Resources Management (HRM) to open an investigation into this "administrative decision, [which he considered to be] contrary to ethics and to the provisions of UNESCO's Staff Regulations and Staff Rules" on the basis, inter alia, of allegations of harassment and retaliation.
 On 5 March he sent the Director-General an "[i]nformal protest against the administrative decision to defer [his] carrying of a weapon", and on 3 April he filed a notice of appeal.
+On 2 May and 23 July he requested the Chairperson of the Appeals Board for extensions of the time limit to submit his detailed appeal, which were granted.

 On 11 May 2018 the Chief of the Security and Safety Section confirmed to the complainant that, "in accordance with an opinion of the [Firearms Clearance] [C]ommittee", he had taken the decision not to submit his file, "as matters [stood]", to the relevant government department of the host State for consideration of his application to carry a firearm.
-The complainant challenged this decision, which he described as "unfair and extremely harmful, even dangerous", in an email reply of 14 May.
-The next day, he sent the Appeals Board his detailed appeal regarding "the deferral of [his] carrying of a weapon", to which he appended the decision of 11 May and his email of 14 May.
+The complainant submitted a further protest to the Director-General against that decision on 22 May, then on 22 June he filed a second notice of appeal.
+On 22 July he requested an extension of the time limit to submit his detailed appeal, which was granted.